Anti-clericalism: Poland

 Your Movement is an anti-clerical party founded in 2011 by politician Janusz Palikot.
 Palikot's Movement won 10% of the national vote at the 2011 Polish parliamentary election.

+In modern Polish media anti-clericalism is/was promoted by magazine NIE and Roman Kotliński's newspaper Fakty i Mity.

 Portugal

 The fall of the Monarchy in the Republican revolution of 1910 led to another wave of anti-clerical activity.
 Most church property was put under State control, and the church was not allowed to inherit property.
 The revolution and the republic allegedly took a "hostile" approach to the issue of church and state separation, like that of the French Revolution, the Spanish Constitution of 1931 and the Mexican Constitution of 1917.
 As part of the anti-clerical revolution, the bishops were driven from their dioceses, the property of clerics was seized by the state, wearing of the cassock was banned, all minor seminaries were closed and all but five major seminaries.
 A law of February 22, 1918, permitted only two seminaries in the country, but they had not been given their property back.
 Religious orders were expelled from the country, including 31 orders comprising members in 164 houses (in 1917 some orders were permitted to form again).
 Religious education was prohibited in both primary and secondary school.
 Religious oaths and church taxes were also abolished.